NavInfoNC/json-script/README.rst

       eta : int  // Estimated Time of Arrival, in seconds.
    }

-As you can see, literal values are often used instead of a types(string, int, float).
+As you can see, literal values are often used instead of types(string, int, float).
-And it allows to add C++ style comments.
+And it allows adding C++ style comments.

 In This Project
 ---------------